ome/omero-documentation/training/managingYourData.rst

 .. image:: graphx/managingyourdata_5.png

-..Comment(screenshot 5: a list of tags in a tag set with images shown in central panel).
+..
+COMMENT:screenshot 5: a list of tags in a tag set with images shown in central panel.

 Images
 ------
 This panel keeps a history of your imported images.
 It is possible to retrieve images based on the date that they where imported in the OMERO system.

-..[NOTE: There is currently no Screenshot as I am unsure if this is a piece of functionality that we wish to promote given that is is scheduled to be updated.].
+..
+COMMENT:There is currently no Screenshot as I am unsure if this is a piece of functionality that we wish to promote given that is is scheduled to be updated..

 Search